 Apocalypse How: Class 3, to the point where many believe that Human life no longer exists anywhere outside of the Metro.

-Awesome, but Impractical: The Abzats, for one.
+The Abzats, for one.
 If you have to pull it out, you're pretty much screwed already.
 It slows you down, eats through your limited supply of shotgun shells ridiculously fast, and the only thing it's really useful for is fighting bosses.
-On the other hand, it's a freaking belt-fed heavy machine gun modified to fire shotgun rounds, so you make the call.
+On the other hand, it's a freaking belt-fed heavy machine gun modified to fire shotgun rounds, and literally nothing can survive a full belt, so you make the call.

 Military Grade Rounds fall into this as well, as in the last game.
 Sure, you can put in a mag to get you through a tough firefight, but you're literally shooting money.

 However, there is something of an aversion this time around: unlike other ammunition types, Military Grade Rounds are uncapped.
-If you are really good at scavenging supplies, effectively use stealth to avoid combat and are careful with what you buy, then you could use your MGRs to make surface missions much easier.
+If you are really good at scavenging supplies, effectively use stealth to avoid combat and are careful with what you buy and sell, then you might end up with more MGRs than any of your other ammunition pools combined, which makes it possible to justify using them whenever stealth is not possible.

 The Preved is essentially an anti-tank rifle.
 On a per-shot basis, it is the single most powerful firearm in the game, capable of punching straight through any kind of cover or armour to kill enemies in one shot.
 Problem is, there are very few occasions in the game that would warrant the use of this massive beast, which can only be found late in the game.
 Ammunition is very rare, and the thing is so heavy that it is very difficult to hip-fire or aim with it.